andrew-fellowes/project-four-testing-ovarian-cancer/README.md

 <li>A number of models were run with different combinations of hyperparameters.
 For the purposes of this project the hyperparameters chosen were the number of nodes per layer, the number of layers, the number of epochs and different combinations of three activation functions: sigmoid, reLU and tanh.
 Given this is a binary classification problem, the activation function applied to the output layer remained sigmoid.</li>
 <li>Included here are the results of <b>two</b> of these attempts.</li>
 <li>Finally, keras_tuner was used in order to see whether it was possible to achieve a better result closer or greater than 75%.
 The auto-tune method represents a “brute “force” method of testing each combination within the range of parameters set.
-It is expensive in terms of tie, so the range of parameters tested were constrained to the ranges tested in the trial and error attempts, with a maximum of 30 epochs.</li>
+It is expensive in terms of time, so the range of parameters tested were constrained to the ranges tested in the trial and error attempts, with a maximum of 30 epochs.</li>
 <p><b>Note:</b> the results are summarised using the following conventions – the number of nodes are written per layer with a “/” separating the layers; similarly the activation functions used per layer are also seperated by a “/”.
 The first and last layers refer to the input and output layers respectively.</li></ul>
 <b>Model 1</b><ul>
 <li>Layers 4</li>